emmajanedrews/base-template/_posts/2017-11-13-4-questions-to-ask-yourself-about-your-work-environment.md

 A lot of people get into real estate because they like the idea of being their own boss.
 People like the flexibility, being able to set your own hours, and working from home.
 It all sounds very appealing, but working from home only works for a small percentage of people.

 If you’re like me, it’s impossible for you to get into the right mindset and develop the right habits when working from home.
 There are just so many distractions at home: laundry, dishes in the sink, dogs barking, television—there are a million and one things that will get in the way.
-You won’t be as productive as you could be and you won’t be able to achieve your goals. &nbsp;
+You won’t be as productive as you could be and you won’t be able to achieve your goals.

 {% include pullquote.html %}